-As business operators are concerned, airport sponsors (ConnDOT) are encouraged to establish reasonable standards that are relevant to the aeronautical characteristics of the facility.
+As business operators are concerned, airport sponsors such as ConnDOT, are encouraged to establish reasonable standards that are relevant to the aeronautical characteristics of the facility.
 Minimum standards are intended to ensure that a minimum level and quality of services offered to aircraft owners, pilots, and the general public are maintained at the Airport.
 Minimum Standards should be applied objectively and uniformly to all on airport commercial aeronautical activities, and should be tailored for an airport by examining the Airport's characteristics and how it differs from other airports.

 Rules and Regulations adopted by airports are established to ensure the viability and safety of the Airport for its users.
 They should also be reasonable, non-arbitrary, and non-discriminatory, and apply to all airport users.
-All aeronautical activities, as well as the management operation, and control of the Airport shall be conducted in accordance with the established airport Rules and Regulations.
-Currently, each tenant must operate in accordance with their individual operating agreement with the State.
-However, ConnDOT is in the process of developing specific Rules and Regulations for the Airport that would apply universally to each tenant.
+All aeronautical activities, as well as the management operation, and control of the Airport shall be conducted in accordance with the established Airport Rules and Regulations.